This post contains affiliate links.

 If you have space, you might consider getting an outdoor storage shed for storing your vehicles.

 There are plenty of great options out there, including this Rubbermaid Outdoor Garden Storage Shed from Amazon.
 This shed is heavy-duty and durable with double-walled features, plus it is lockable for some added security.
 The shed is made for all types of weather!
-So, not only can you use it for your Power Wheels, but it can also store items like winter toys or snowblowers during the summer!
+So, not only can you use it for your Power Wheel, but it can also store items like winter toys or snowblowers in a secure location during the summer!

 Outdoor Resistant Cover